lmxchyy/gatsby-site/src/posts/gatsby.md

 ---
-title:"The Great Gatsby great static web"
+title: "The Great Gatsby great static web"
-date: "2022-10.22"
+date: "2022-10-22"
 ---

-my first blog in gatsby
+my first blog used by remark in gatsby

 ## Topics Covered